fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/assign-change-or-remove-a-phone-number-for-a-user.md

 To change a phone number for a user by using the Teams admin center:

-1. In the left navigation, click **Users** > **Manage users**, locate and select the user you want.
+1. In the left navigation, click **Users** > **Manage users**, locate, and select the user you want.
 In the user's profile, select the tab **Account**, and then under **Assigned phone number**, make a note of the phone number that's assigned to the user and select **Edit**.

-2. In the right side rail, from the **Phone number type** drop down menu, select the PSTN connectivity type that is supplying the new telephone number.
+2. In the right side rail, from the **Phone number type** drop-down menu, select the PSTN connectivity type that is supplying the new telephone number.

-3. From the **Assigned phone number** drop down menu, find and select the new number.
+3. From the **Assigned phone number** drop-down menu, find and select the new number.

 4. Select the **Emergency location** to associate with the phone number and user.

 > [!NOTE]
-> If you are changing numbers for Operator Connect or Teams Phone Mobile users, you may or may not be able to assign or change the associated emergency location.
-This functionality will depend on your Operator.
+> If you're changing numbers for Operator Connect or Teams Phone Mobile users, you may or may not be able to assign or change the associated emergency location.
+This functionality depends on your Operator.
 Contact your Operator for more information.

 5. Depending on whether you want to send an email to the user with their new phone number information, turn off or turn on **Email user with telephone number information**.
 By default, this is on.